By Jane Barthelemy.

-I like spicy foods!
-Some of my favorite foods are Pizza, Hot Salsa, Potatoes with Ketchup, Eggplant Parmesan, and Ratatouille.
-Recently I’ve been experimenting with a nightshade-free diet, and guess what?
+I go crazy for spicy foods!
+My favorites are Pizza, Hot Salsa, Potatoes with Ketchup, Eggplant Parmesan, and Ratatouille.
+Recently I’ve been trying a nightshade-free diet, and guess what?
 I feel so much better.
 What’s the real scoop on nightshades?
 Tomatoes, Potatoes, Peppers, Eggplants.
 Are they really part of the Paleo Diet?

 They are part of the Solanaceae family.
 They have become staples of our modern diet, and now Americans consume almost 230 pounds of nightshades per person per year.
 Yet it is interesting to note that nightshades are a very recent addition the human diet.
 In fact, nightshades came from the New World, and these foods were unknown to Europeans, Middle Easterners, Africans or Asians until the “discovery” of America in 1492.
 That is very recent in the time span of human biological evolution.